adri-er/holbertonschool-low_level_programming/0x09-static_libraries/README.md

 # Static libraries

 With this project I had a closer approach to static libraries, what are they, how does it work, how to create one and use it.
-As well, for this topic a blog was written, for more information about static libraries you can [access it here](https://2903.medium.com/overview-of-libraries-in-c-3418864f8860).
+As well, for this topic a blog was written, for more information about static libraries you can access it [↪️here](https://2903.medium.com/overview-of-libraries-in-c-3418864f8860).
 In the next table can be found the files in the repo and a description.

 | File name      | Description |
 | ----------- | ----------- |